 within the description of staff groups; that is, in staffGrp,

 within sections and endings; that is, inside section and ending elements; and

 between sections and endings; that is, directly within a score or part.

-The possibility also exists to include scoreDef and staffDef in staves and layers when the mei-all schema is in use; however, this practice is
+It is also possible to include scoreDef and staffDef in staves and layers when the MEI All schema is in use; however, this practice is

 not recommended for the CMN repertoire.